Reloaded-Project/Reloaded.Hooks-rs/docs/dev/platform/overview.md

 [1] May be present depending on kernel configuration.
 Have not done adequate research.
 [2] Needed for [Apple Silicon only](https://github.com/Reloaded-Project/Reloaded.Hooks-rs/issues/1).

-## How to Implement
+## How to Implement Support

+!!! note "Once you're done, submit a PR to add support for your platform."

+### Platform Functions

-!!! tip "The library provides a `platform_functions.rs` file which contains all the platform specific functions."
+!!! info "The library provides a `platform_functions.rs` file which contains all the platform specific functions."

+Implement the functions in this file for your platform.
+Generally you'll only need `unprotect_memory`, though on some platforms, you may need to implement `disable_write_xor_execute` and `restore_write_xor_execute` as well, depending on the platform's security policy.

+### (Recommended) Buffers Implementation

-It's recommended you submit a PR to add support for your platform.
+!!! tip "For optimal performance, you should add support for your platform to [reloaded-memory-buffers](https://github.com/Reloaded-Project/Reloaded.Memory.Buffers/tree/master/src-rust)."

-If your platform is very custom/esoteric, you may alternatively replace the pointers in `platform_functions.rs` with your own implementation, that will work too.
+It's recommended to use `reloaded-hooks-rs` alongside `reloaded-memory-buffers`.
+The concept of the buffers library is to perform allocations as close to original code as possible, allowing for more efficient code.

+This requires walking memory pages.
+If your OS does not have a way to do this, you can in the meantime use the built-in `DefaultBufferFactory`.

+!!! warning "For `DefaultBufferFactory`, you might need to replace `mmap_rs` in `get_any_buffer` to use your platform specific page allocation function."

+### Testing Your Implementation

+Platform specific functionality is not unit tested as it relies on OS/system state.
+Instead, integration tests are used to test the functionality.

+Find the tests for a given hook type (recommend: `assembly_hook` tests) and run them on your platform.

+If you can't run tests on your platform, copy them to one of your programs manually.

 ## (Required) Permission Change